gcallah/BookReviews/goodspeed.md

 But nothing about the butterfly effect means that a butterfly flap it its wings will *necessarily* have effects that spill beyond the flower it is flapping around.
 Even in a complex system, *most* local changes will have primarily local effects.
-Most butterflies flapping their wings in Brazil will never have any measurable effect on the weather in Saskatchewan.
+Butterflies flapping their wings in Brazil will rarely have any measurable effect on the weather in Saskatchewan.
 But in a complex system, every once in a while the introduction of a tiny change in some variable will generate such large and unpredictable macro effects.

-G goes on to show that it only half U.S. recessions did a recession in the U.K. occur at roughly the same time.
-This actually shows a significant degree of linkage between the two economies, since we would never expect half of butterflies flapping in Brazil to produce some significant effect in Saskatchewan.
+G goes on to show that in only half U.S. recessions did a recession in the U.K. occur at roughly the same time.
+This actually shows a significant degree of linkage between the two economies, as we would not expect half of butterflies flapping in Brazil to produce some significant effect in Saskatchewan.